mlcommons/ck/README.md

 ============

-Collective Knowledge (CK) is a [community project](http://cKnowledge.org/partners.html) to develop supporting technology for collaborative, reproducible and sustainable experimentation based on agile, DevOps and Wikipedia principles particularly at [systems/ML/AI conferences](http://cTuning.org/ae).
+Collective Knowledge (CK) is a [community project](http://cKnowledge.org/partners.html) to develop the supporting technology for collaborative, reproducible and sustainable experimentation based on agile, DevOps and Wikipedia principles particularly at [systems/ML/AI conferences](http://cTuning.org/ae).